 Dr. Griffin P. Rodgers was named Director of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)—one of the National Institutes of Health (NIH)—on April 1, 2007.
 He had served as NIDDK’s Acting Director since March 2006 and had been the Institute’s Deputy Director since January 2001.
-As the Director of NIDDK, Dr. Rodgers provides scientific leadership and manages a staff of over 600 employees and a budget of $2.0 billion.
+As the Director of NIDDK, Dr. Rodgers provides scientific leadership and manages a staff of more than 630 employees and a budget of nearly $2.03 billion.

 Dr. Rodgers received his undergraduate, graduate, and medical degrees from Brown University in Providence, R.I.
 He performed his residency and chief residency in internal medicine at Barnes Hospital and the Washington University School of Medicine in St. Louis.
 His fellowship training in hematology was in a joint program of the NIH with George Washington University and the Washington Veterans Administration Medical Center.
 In addition to his medical and research training, he earned an MBA, with a focus on the business of medicine/science, from Johns Hopkins University in 2005.